Red Varieties for 2023

 Rose (80 days) Strong leafy plants bear beautiful large meaty beefsteak tomatoes that are smooth and incredibly tasty (some say they rival Brandywine for taste).
 Showed strong blight resistance in our garden this last year.
 Long yielding this tomato is great in salads and for canning and sauces.
 Indeterminate.

 San Marzano (78 days) This Italian heirloom traced back to the 1700s is perhaps the best known paste tomato in the Italian community.
 A compact and prolific producer of bright red, 3 inch fruit over a long season, this plum type tomato has heavy walls with few seed so it’s great for tomato sauce.
 The San Marzano tomato is reputed to be the only tomato that can be used for sauce on a true Neapolitan pizza.
 Indeterminate.

-Teton de Venus (65 - 75 days) We have grown this variety for over fifteen years and use it for salsa and sauces.
+*SOLD OUT* Teton de Venus (65 - 75 days) We have grown this variety for over fifteen years and use it for salsa and sauces.
 The excellent sweet taste, however, means that it often finds its way into salads as well.
 The large paste-type fruit is juicy and the large plant is very productive.
 Indeterminate.

-*New* Thai Pink Egg (75 days) An heirloom from Thailand, true pink, firm, oval salad-size fruits with terrific flavour and abundant production.
+*SOLD OUT* Thai Pink Egg (75 days) An heirloom from Thailand, true pink, firm, oval salad-size fruits with terrific flavour and abundant production.
 Does well in hot humid weather.
 Great for snacking and salads.
 Indeterminate.